 Read More: Most Effective Abs & Oblique Cable Exercises & Workout

-- Keeping your arms straight, pull the handle in a diagonally downward motion until your torso faces away from the pulley and your hands are knee height.
+- Keeping your arms straight, pull the handle diagonally downward until your torso faces away from the pulley and your hands are knee-height.

 - Don’t lock the knees and hips.
 Allow the hips and knees to rotate slightly.